 Starting with $\cramped{D=1+1}$, we have the compact scalar field, or the two-dimensional XY model.
 Here the instantons are the vortices of the XY model.
 Despite their presence, a stable gapless phase survives via the Berezinskii-Kosterlitz-Thouless (BKT) mechanism~\cite{kosterlitzOrderingMetastabilityPhase1973,joseRenormalizationVorticesSymmetrybreaking1977}.
-This mechanism may be viewed as arising from the fact that $\pe$ is also zero, meaning that both the electric and magnetic excitations are instantons which compete with each other, yielding the KT phase transition to a stable gapless quantum spin liquid where the magnetic instantons become confined.
+This BKT mechanism arises due to the low dimensionality, the vortices effectively forming a gas interacting by a logarithmic Coulomb potential, yielding a transition to a stable gapless quantum spin liquid where the magnetic instantons become confined.